bradcfisher/OctoPrint-ExcludeRegionPlugin/README.md

 ### Inspected Gcode Commands

-The Gcode commands listed in this section are always intercepted and interpreted by the plugin.
+The Gcode commands listed in this section are always intercepted and interpreted by the plugin while a print is active.
 Since they are necessary for the plugin to function correctly, their behavior cannot be changed by the `Extended Gcodes to Exclude` configuration.

 The following commands are inspected to update the tool position, and will generally not be transmitted to the printer if the tool is inside an excluded region.
 Retractions (G0/G1 with a